Mindfulness Based Therapy

 How does mindfulness based therapy work?

-Effectiveness of mindfulness based cognitive therapy (MBCT) for treating recurrent depression
+Mindfulness based cognitive therapy (MBCT) for depression

 This process that incorporates mindfulness practices is commonly referred to as mindfulness-based cognitive therapy (MBCT), one of the mindfulness-based interventions specifically designed to treat the depressive symptoms and negative thoughts of recurrent major depressive disorder.
 A systematic review and meta-analysis of randomized controlled trials have shown that MBCT is effective in increasing the chances of symptom remission and reducing the relapse of unwanted behaviors in recurrent depression.